-- 1. Occurs when one intentionally or recklessly (1) causes bodily harm to another person; (2) attempts to cause bodily harm to another person; or (3) puts another in fear of imminent bodily harm.
+- 1. Occurs when one intentionally or recklessly (a1) causes bodily harm to another person; (b2) attempts to cause bodily harm to another person; or (c3) puts another in fear of imminent bodily harm.
 No Student may knowingly or recklessly touch any other person without that person's consent.
 No Student may knowingly or recklessly touch any other person without that person's consent.
 Punching, slapping, scratching, or otherwise striking any person with any part of one's body or with any object constitutes physical violence. - 2.
-Engage in any action(s) that endangers the health, safety or welfare of others.

-k.
-Failure to Comply

-- 1. Failure to comply with a request or directive of a University Official or non-University law enforcement official in the performance of their duty. - 2.
+Engage in any action(s) that endangers the health, safety or welfare of others. - k.
+Failure to Comply - 1.
+Failure to comply with a request or directive of a University Official or non-University law enforcement official in the performance of their duty. - 2.
 Taking action, individually or working with others, which the Student(s) knew or should have known would impede an investigation by the University into possible violations of the Code committed by a Student and/or Student Organization. - 3.
-Failure to comply with the final decision and sanctions rendered by a Student Conduct hearing or appellate body. - 4.
-3. Failure to comply when a University Official requests to identify oneself and/or produce FIU identification.

-i.
-Falsification/Fraudulent Activity/False Testimony

-- 1. Withholding relevant information from any Hearing Body, University Officials, non-University law enforcement officers, faculty and/or staff. - 2.-2.
-Providing false or misleading information (whether oral or written) to any Hearing Body, University Officials, non-University law enforcement officers, faculty and/or staff.
-A good-faith report of prohibited conduct does not constitute a Code violation. - 3.
+2. Failure to comply with the final decision and sanctions rendered by a Student Conduct hearing or appellate body. - 4.
+3. Failure to comply when a University Official requests to identify oneself and/or produce FIU identification. - j. l.
+Falsification/Fraudulent Activity/False Testimony - 1.
+Withholding relevant information from any Hearing Body, University Officials, non-University law enforcement officers, faculty and/or staff. - 3.
 Misuse, reproduction, alteration or forgery of any identification, documents, keys or property. - 4.
 Permitting another person to use one's identification information. - 5.
 Misuse or possession of false identification information - 6.
 Purporting to act on behalf of another person, group or the University without authorization or prior consent. - 7.
-Providing a worthless check, money order or using a fraudulent credit card or a credit card without authorization.

-8. Any other acts of falsification/fraud/false testimony or misrepresentation.

-k. m.
-Fire and Safety
+Providing a worthless check, money order or using a fraudulent credit card or a credit card without authorization. - 8.
+Any other acts of falsification/fraud/false testimony or misrepresentation. - k. m.
+Fire and Safety - 1.
+Inappropriate activation of any emergency warning equipment or the false reporting of any emergency.

-- 1. Inappropriate activation of any emergency warning equipment or the false reporting of any emergency. - 2.
-Removing, damaging, interfering and/or tampering with fire safety or other emergency warning equipment, including smoke detectors, sprinklers and/or fire alarms.
+- 2. Removing, damaging, interfering and/or tampering with fire safety or other emergency warning equipment, including smoke detectors, sprinklers and/or fire alarms.
 Items may not be hung from or block sprinklers or smoke detectors. - 3.
 Failure to evacuate University Premises or On-Campus Housing facility/unit when a fire alarm is activated. - 4.
 4. Engaging in action(s) which cause or attempts to cause the release of chemicals or substances that can cause harm to another person's health or would start a fire or explosion.